Classes

 Colored Pencil Class Supply List

-- Colored pencil sketchbooks are great for beginners, but you will be happier with a heavy drawing paper like Stathmore 400 or watercolor paper.
-The smoothest one you can find or hot press.
+• Colored pencil sketchbooks are great for beginners, but you will be happier with a heavy drawing paper like Stathmore 400 or smooth watercolor paper.

 Optional Supplies: